R-Squared-Project/R-Squared-portal/app/help/en/index.md

-# RevPop Help
+# R-Squared Help

 This help section gives a brief overview and describes the most basic concepts of this application.

-The RVP token used in this Test Net is purely for test purposes, and is not the token that will be used in Main Net.
+The RQRX token used in this Test Net is purely for test purposes, and is not the token that will be used in Main Net.

 ## Introduction